shleshitha/Delete-node-from-LL/README.md

     Write your solution in the corresponding file or create a new one if it’s not already there.

 3. Push Your Changes
    git add .
    git commit -m "Implemented delete node in my preferred language" git push origin main

-4. Wait for GitHub Actions to Test Your Code Automatically The .github/workflows/test.yml file will run the appropriate test file from the tests/ folder.
+4. Wait for GitHub Actions to Test Your Code Automatically The .github/workflows/test.yml file will trigger automated testing using the appropriate test file from the tests/ folder.

-    You’ll see a ✅ pass or ❌ fail under the Actions tab or directly in the Pull Request/Commit view.
+Check the Actions tab on GitHub or the Pull Request/Commit view for results.

+✅ Test Passed

+❌ Test Failed